 The CEO is the designated Accounting Officer and CEO of the Academy Trust and has overall responsibility for the day to day financial management of the Charitable Company.
-The CEO, where appropriate, has delegated financial management responsibilities to the COO and responsibilities are further delegated to specific budget holders who are each responsible for managing their own departments within the constraints of their allocated budgets.
+The CEO, where appropriate, has delegated financial management responsibilities to the CFO and responsibilities are further delegated to specific budget holders who are each responsible for managing their own departments within the constraints of their allocated budgets.
 A system of financial controls is in place to manage this process.
-The CEO also, where appropriate, has delegated safeguarding responsibilities for the Director of Safeguarding (DoS).
-These three positions comprise the Executive Team who report to the T4 Board and its committees.
+The CEO also, where appropriate, has delegated safeguarding responsibilities for the Director of Operations (DoO) and the Executive Headteacher of both provisions.
+These four positions comprise the Executive Team who report to the T4 Board and its committees.

-The Principal of Wac Arts College and the Head Teacher of Ian Mikardo High School manage their respective provision within the Trust on a daily basis supported by a Senior Leadership Team (SLT).
-The Head teachers/Principals and their SLT meet frequently to discuss emerging matters and develop strategies for future development.
-Each member of the SLT has specific responsibilities to assist the Head Teacher/Principal to manage certain aspects of the academy with the Trust.
+The Executive Headteacher manages the provisions within the Trust on a daily basis supported by a Head of College at The ArtsXchange and Senior Leadership Teams (SLT) at both provisions.
+The leadership and their SLT meet frequently to discuss emerging matters and develop strategies for future development.
+Each member of the SLT has specific responsibilities to assist the Executive Headteacher/Head of College to manage certain aspects of the academy with the Trust.